A calculus for flow categories: Partitions of flow categories

 \subsection{The base partition of the category}

 Partitions do exist, and there is in fact a basic method to get them for any framed flow category in Chang form, as we now explain.

 \begin{definition} Define a partition $\mathcal{T}$ of $\cC$, called the \emph{base partition}, as follows.
-In the score of the category, consider the connected components of the graph obtained by removing all $\xi$ edges and all $t$ edges.
+In $\Gamma_2$, consider the connected components of the graph obtained by removing all $\xi$ edges and all $t$ edges.
 Each such connected component gives rise to a Baues--Hennes word and defines a part by taking the set of objects corresponding to the vertices of the connected component, together with the moduli spaces coming from the edges. \end{definition} Since we assume that $\cC$ is in Chang form $\mathcal{T}$ is indeed a partition.

 There are 10 possible types for parts in $\mathcal{T}$ and their scores are illustrated below as $(a)$ -- $(j)$.